 For a lot of people, that means minimal effective dose—getting as much out of their supplement plan as possible, while using no more than is absolutely necessary.
-For others, I’m a bit more heavy handed, and recommend quite a few things.
+For others, I’m a bit more heavy-handed and recommend quite a few things.

 That’s why I love it.
 No matter how good the nutrition program we’re following is, all of us need a little extra help.

 And with just one supplement, you can fill all of the nutrition “gaps” that invariably occur when dieting while helping boost immunity and improves gut health.
-These things are great on their own, but they also play heavily into fat loss—so AG actually helps you make progress faster.
+These things are great on their own, but they also play heavily into fat loss—so greens actually helps you make progress faster.

 As an added bonus, it’ll help improve your appearance in other ways: they’re great for skin health, and over time will help you look younger, healthier, and more vibrant.

 A multivitamin, in theory, provides the same benefits as greens.
 But there is a key difference.
 Our body won’t absorb vitamins and minerals extracted for multivitamins because they’re separate from the delicate environment presents in Whole Foods that helps our body absorb them.
 The fancy word for this is “bioavailability.”
 Vitamins and minerals from whole food sources often have better bioavailability.